str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 You can enter `python submit.py` on your console to send your submission file.
 It is recommended to run this command from a shell/command prompt as issues have been known while running inside select IDEs.

 **Important**:
 Submissions to Bonnie are rate limited for this assignment. **You can submit to Bonnie for evaluation once every 60 minutes during the duration of the assignment**.
 Please use your submissions wisely and submit after you have tested your code locally.
+As per every assignment, you can find the output of all of your submissions on bonnie.udacity.com.

 We are not responsible for a final submission that gets a lower score than a previous submission.
 We will only use your LAST submission before the deadline for grading.